 The Vatican Museums house some of the finest Renaissance masterpieces, including the Gallery of Maps and Bramante’s Belvedere Courtyard.
-Most people come for a glimpse of the world-famous Sistine Chapel, but in doing so, they unknowingly walk right past another equally magnificent treasure by a different Renaissance master: Raphael.
 The Raphael Rooms in the Vatican contain a stunning collection of frescoes painted by the famous painter and his students between 1508 and 1524 for Pope Julius II.
 They can be found in an area of the papal apartments open to the public.

 Where are the Raphael Rooms?

 The Raphael Rooms were commissioned by Pope Julius, perhaps in an effort to outshine the apartments of his predecessor (and rival) Pope Alexander VI, as the ‘Stanze’ are directly above Alexander’s Borgia Apartment.
 They are on the third floor of the Vatican overlooking the south side of the Belvedere Courtyard.

 The first room that you enter as a visitor was designed to be used for receptions and official ceremonies.
 It was completed by Raphael’s students after both Raphael and Pope Julius had died.
 It is named after Constantine, the first Christian emperor to officially recognize the Christian faith, and the walls and frescoes of this room depict four major events throughout his life.

 These include the Vision of the Cross, the Battle of Constantine against Maxentius, the Baptism of Constantine and the Donation of Rome.
 The ceiling of the room is painted with the theme of the Triumph of Christian religion over pagan practices.